 Phone: (818) 247-2909

-Downtown Glendale is home to a variety of unique specialty stores, fine dining, movie theaters, night clubs, and three live performance theaters: the Alex Theatre, Glendale Center Theatre, and A noise Within Theater.
+Downtown Glendale is home to a variety of unique specialty stores, fine dining, movie theaters, night clubs, and two live performance theaters: the Alex Theatre, Anteaus Theatre, and Glendale Center Theatre.
 You will also find the nationally known Glendale Galleria.

 Phone: (818) 476-0120

 Montrose Shopping Park, Montrose Shopping Park Association